GarrickLin/pxx11/README.md

-# pxx11 - A light-weight header only C++11 library for frequently python utils
+# pxx11 - A light-weight header only C++11 library for frequently used python utils

 [![License](https://img.shields.io/:license-MIT-blue.svg)](./LICENSE)